SET with MET

 Since 2012, fundraising efforts have totaled over $1,200,000; all of which have been awarded as scholarships in the year they were raised.
 This was done through individual donations, group donations, sponsorships, ticket sales, auctions and many volunteer based fundraising events.
 Fostering Futures Scholarships were expanded to include any Michigan degree granting college or university.

-As fund raising efforts for 2019 are underway, MET is adding additional events in its commitment to provide money collected through the MET Charitable Contribution effort to continue creating a stable and sustainable future for these students.
-New this year—The Fostering Futures Scholarship has been granted an income tax check-off box on the Michigan Individual Income Tax Return.
-A portion of your 2018 income tax refund can be directed to the Fostering Futures Scholarship Trust Fund.
+As fund raising efforts for 2020 are underway, MET is adding additional events in its commitment to provide money collected through the MET Charitable Contribution effort to continue creating a stable and sustainable future for these students.
+This year—The Fostering Futures Scholarship has been granted an income tax check-off box on the Michigan Individual Income Tax Return.
+A portion of your 2019 income tax refund can be directed to the Fostering Futures Scholarship Trust Fund.
 Voluntary Contributions are listed on Line 22 of Form MI 1040.
 The amount to enter comes from line 10 on Form 4642 which must be included with your tax return.
 You have the option to direct $5, $10, or an amount greater than $10 from your income tax refund to the Fostering Futures Scholarship Trust Fund.

 Funds will provide scholarships to young adults who have experienced foster care who are enrolled at Michigan degree granting colleges and universities.
 Awards will be paid to the students’ college or university to assist with tuition, fees, room, board, books and supplies.
 Scholarships will be awarded to youth via the application process at www.fosteringfutures-mi.com.